-Focussed learning: Children will be learning about the 'seven-ness' of seven and 'eight-ness of eight'.
-They will explore different ways to make these numbers, working systematically to observe patterns in numbers.
+Focussed learning: Children will explore different ways to make numbers to 5, working systematically to observe patterns in numbers.
 Their understanding of '5' is the foundation of their understanding of further numbers to ten.
-We will look at different ways that seven and eight can be represented.
-They will make the numbers in different ways using cubes, Numicon, counters, toys, tally marks etc., as well as recognise the numeral and be able to count a sets of objects.
-We will repeat this for all numbers to twenty over the course of the year.
-This may seem simple, but it is crucial that children are able to use their language to express their understanding of these concepts which are the foundation of all their number learning throughout primary school.
+We will look at different ways that five can be represented and gain a deeper understanding of the structure.
+They will make the number five in different ways using cubes, Numicon, counters, toys, tally marks etc., as well as recognise the numeral and be able to count a sets of objects.
+The children will be encouraged to compare the number of objects in 2 sets by matching them 1:1.
+Seeing that objects in some sets can be matched without any being left over will draw the children's attention to instances when the quantities of objects are equal.
 Children will explore 2D and 3D shapes and use mathematical language to describe and sort them.

-To help your child you can: encourage them to speak in full sentences when talking about numbers; ask children to extend their thinking by asking them 'why?'; use correct mathematical vocabulary; observe shapes which have 7 and 8 sides; point out the numbers 7 and 8 in many contexts/challenge children to find the digits 7 and 8 in many contexts/challenge children to find the digits 7 and 8 in many contexts (eg. money, time); show children 7/8 objects organised in different arrangements so that they believe that even though they are arranged differently, there is still the same amount present in the set.
+To help your child you can: encourage them to speak in full sentences when talking about numbers; ask children to extend their thinking by asking them 'why?', use correct mathematical vocabulary; observe shapes which have 5 sides or toys that have 5 parts; point out the number 5 in many contexts/challenge children to find the digits 7 and 8 in many contexts (eg. money, time); show children up to 5 objects organised in different arrangements so that they believe that even though they are arranged differently, there is still the same amount present in the set.
 Can children spot the odd one out when you given them a small set of objects?
 Can children explain what is the same and what is different about a set of objects?
-Can children 'ouid' and represent quanitties in different ways eg. five and two more, six and one more, three and four?
+Can children explain what is the same and what is different ways eg. five and two more, six and one more, three and four?
+Can they use the words 'more' and 'fewer' to compare quantities in two sets.